gitlabhq/gitlabhq/doc/user/group/saml_sso/scim_setup.md

 - It is recommended to set a notification email and check the **Send an email notification when a failure occurs** checkbox.
 - For mappings, we will only leave `Synchronize Azure Active Directory Users to AppName` enabled.

 You can then test the connection by clicking on **Test Connection**.
 If the connection is successful, be sure to save your configuration before moving on.
+See below for [troubleshooting](#troubleshooting).

 #### Configure attribute mapping